 Undoubtedly, the investigation of mobile traffic and understanding visitors’ browsing behavior is one of the main challenges the industry takes with it into 2014.

 What’s in Store for 2014?

-While web analytics and web optimization certainly reached new heights in 2013, there is still much ground to cover.
+While digital customer experience and web optimization certainly reached new heights in 2013, there is still much ground to cover.
 Going forward, we will see numbers and data-driven analysis gaining more importance.
 Organizations will become much more data-oriented in their decision making; they will continue to spend on tools, and even more importantly, on competent, experienced analysis professionals.
-We will see more disciplines and models integrated into digital analytics, including continuous testing, as well as more emphasis on the need to understand the ‘life’ behind it all – the behavior and psychology of online consumers.
+We will see more disciplines and models integrated futher, including continuous testing, as well as more emphasis on the need to understand the ‘life’ behind it all – the behavior and psychology of online consumers.

 These trends will also see more companies committing to web optimization and to continuously improving their website, striving not only to increase conversion and engagement, but also to provide a more satisfying user experience.

-The digital world will only become more competitive while consumers will become even more sophisticated and demanding.
+The world of of the digital customer will only become more competitive as consumers become even more sophisticated and demanding.
 Providing a compelling digital experience in both traditional web and mobile devices will become a much stronger differentiator between successful brands.